walmartlabs/zECS/Installation.md

 1. Download the ZECS repository to your local workstation.

 1. Allocate a JCL and source library on the mainframe.
-Both libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.
+Both libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or LIBRARY.

 1. FTP the JCL in the JCL folder to the JCL library you have allocated.

-1. FTP the source code and definition in the source folder to the source library you have allocated.
+1. FTP the source code and definitions in the source folder to the source library you have allocated.

-1. Copy the ZECSZFC and ZECSZKC from the source library to a copybook library used by the DFHEITAL and DFHYITVL procs or used by your own compile processes.
+1. Copy the ZECSZFC and ZECSZKC from the source library to a copybook library used by your own compile processes if you do not plan on using the DFHEITAL and DFHYITVL procs.

 1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source.
 The file itself provides a brief description of each configuration item.
 Comments are